SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_table.rst

       is_agressive BOOL
    );

-Creating a Table with Default Values for Some Columns
+Creating a Table with Default Value Constraints for Some Columns
 ---------------------------------------------------
-The following example shows how to create a table with default values for some columns:
+The following is an example of the syntax used to create a table with default value constraints for some columns:

 .. code-block:: postgres